ammrat13/ammrat13.github.io/_posts/2021-01-15-writeup_csaw_2020_finals_eccentric.md

 numbers?
 With this metric, we also get the @@2@@-adic integers @@\ZZ_2@@, which are all the numbers that can be expressed as a sum of *non-negative* powers of two, or all the "binary" integers.
-Even though @@\ZZ_2@@ contains many of the expected values --- all natural numbers for instance, it also contains many unexpected numbers.
+Even though @@\ZZ_2@@ contains many of the expected values --- all the natural numbers for instance, it also contains many unexpected numbers.
 For example, @@-1\in\ZZ_2@@.
 How?
 Note that in two's complement, we can express @@-1@@ as all ones.
 If we take ones stretching all the way to the left: @@\rep{1}=\cdots111@@, we should get a number